 Recovery programs are nothing more than tried and true methods for dealing with addiction.
-The most famous of the recovery programs, Alcoholics Anonymous (AA), has served as a model for other addiction programs simply because its 12-step system has been the most effective.
+The most famous rehab recovery in New York.
+Alcoholics Anonymous (AA), has served as a model for other addiction programs simply because its 12-step system has been the most effective.
 To be successful, recovery programs must focus both on recovery and on relapse prevention after rehabilitation.

 Addiction treatment aims to change the behaviors and mental processes that surround addiction.